don/html-cam/README.md

-The browser in Android 4 is able to take pictures from a web browser and display them without any native code or server interaction.
-This is a demo using Device API and File API to take and display a picture on a phone using the browser.
+The browser in Android 4 is able to take pictures from a web page and display them without any plugins or server interaction.
+This demo uses the Device API and File API to take and display a picture on a phone using the browser.

 Watch a [video of the demo](https://vimeo.com/41577221).